This article is about

 Backed by Scientific Research

-Vitamins: Types, Benefits, and Daily Requirements
+Vitamins; Types, Benefits, and Daily Requirements

 Vitamins are essential nutrients vital for health; understanding their types, benefits, and RDAs helps prevent deficiencies and toxicity.